5 Steps to Build a Community Outreach Strategy That Works

 3. Choose relevant solutions

-• Workshops and training.
+Workshops and training.
 Offer hands-on opportunities for community members to give back.
 This could include practical training for homelessness outreach or recycling 101 workshops to inform community members of environmental initiatives.

-While planning these community events, keep an active social media presence to expand your reach and offer real-time engagement opportunities for members who could not attend or are interested in learning more about your work.
+While planning these community events, keep an active social media presence to expand your reach and offer real-time engagement opportunities for members who cannot attend or are interested in learning more about your work.
 For instance, you could livestream a fundraising concert and follow up with an Instagram and blog post detailing the outcomes and your thoughts following the event.

 4. Join forces with other organizations